 We considered all screening questions together and made a holistic judgement about whether to screen in each paper.
 Figure 1 illustrates the expedient procedure for the procedure of methodology section of the present SLR scientific paper.

-Figure 1: Stages of Methodology in the Present SLR
+Fig. 1.
+Stages of Methodology in the Present SLR

 4. CONCLUSION